Functions¶

 tdb_event_filter_term_type *term_type);

-If the term was found, then the function returns 0 and tdb_event_filter_term_type
+If the term was found, then the function returns 0 and tdb_event_filter_term_type is either

-.
+TDB_EVENT_FILTER_MATCH_TERM or TDB_EVENT_FILTER_TIME_RANGE_TERM.
 Otherwise, if the clause

-or term do not exist, the function returns TDB_ERR_NO_SUCH_ITEM
+or term do not exist, the function returns TDB_ERR_NO_SUCH_ITEM and

-tdb_event_filter_term_type
+tdb_event_filter_term_type is TDB_EVENT_FILTER_UNKNOWN_TERM.

 tdb_event_filter_get_item¶